stfc/PSyclone/doc/dynamo0p3.rst

 name of the transformation includes "Dynamo" then it should work with all versions of the Dynamo API.

+.. note:: Only the loop-colouring transformation is currently supported
+	  for loops that contain inter-grid kernels.
+Support for other transformations is not yet implemented.

 .. autoclass:: psyclone.transformations.DynamoLoopFuseTrans
     :members:
     :noindex: